systemslab/popper-paper/main.md

 ### Binder.org

-Binder is an online service that allows one to turn a GitHub repo into a collection of interactive Jupyter notebooks so that readers don't need to deploy web servers themselves.
+Binder is an online service that allows one to turn a GitHub repository into a collection of interactive Jupyter notebooks so that readers don't need to deploy web servers themselves.

-While we use all these, as stated in goal 2, any of these should be swappable for other tools, for example: VMs instead of docker; puppet instead of ansible; Jenkins instead of Travis CI; and so on and so forth.
+While we use all these, as stated in goal 2, any of these should be swappable for other tools, for example: VMs instead of Docker; Puppet instead of Ansible; Jenkins instead of Travis CI; and so on and so forth.

 # The Popper Convention